• Skip to primary navigation

 10. Napster

-Yes Napster did make the list and we’re letting you know we have selected it for the low-maintenance listener.
-Though there are less options, there are still millions to choose from, and it comes with options at low prices.
+Yes, Napster did make the list and we’re letting you know we have selected it for the low-maintenance listener.
+Though there are fewer options, there are still millions to choose from, and it comes with options at low prices.

-• Compatibility: Good news is that Napster is compatible with all three: Android, Apple and Windows
+• Compatibility: The good news is that Napster is compatible with all three: Android, Apple, and Windows

-• Availability: Napster is available in the US, Canada and many countries in Europe and South America as well as Mexico.
-You have access to your music in most all of the western world, with promises to make itself accessible to even more countries.
+• Availability: Napster is available in the US, Canada, and many countries in Europe and South America as well as Mexico.
+You have access to your music in almost all of the Western world, with promises to make itself accessible to even more countries.

 So What’s it Going to Be?

-Have you decided the perfect pick for you?
-If you’re searching cheap, affordable options, you can’t beat the list compiled for you here.
-With most of the paid options ranging around the $10 range, it is worth opting up from the free versions.
+Have you decided on the perfect pick for you?
+If you’re searching for cheap, affordable options, you can’t beat the list compiled for you here.
+With most of the paid options ranging around the $10 range, it is worth opting for the free versions.
 And because most offer you a free trial you can test out the program before jumping in.
-That means you can search around the entire list before you select and send your credit card information in to anyone.
+That means you can search around the entire list before you select and send your credit card information to anyone.

-Whether you’re searching Android or Apple friendly, you’ll find what you need in our top ten.
-For an all around, top-notch, and well-reviewed option, pick on number one-Spotify.
+Whether you’re searching for Android or Apple-friendly, you’ll find what you need in our top ten.
+For an all-around, top-notch, and well-reviewed option, pick on number one-Spotify.
 But even if you opt for Napster, tenth on our list, you’ll find your streaming needs well satisfied.

 Get your streaming fast, and in clear quality.
 Don’t miss a single word or line of your music.
 Enjoy your streaming!